Shark Navigator Vacuums Review

 Watch the video below from Vacuum Wars for an excellent analysis of the new Shark Navigator uprights with Zero-M.

-- The old-style Navigator vacuum got tangled with pet hair, while the Zero-M cleaner head did not.
-The Zero-M feature is working as expected in this limited test.
+- The old-style Navigator vacuum got tangled with pet hair, while the Zero-M vacuum head did not.
+The Zero-M self-cleaning brushroll delivers nonstop hair removal and is working as expected in this limited test.

-- The swivel steering is comfortable and similar to the older models.
+- The swivel steering for excellent control is comfortable and similar to the older models.

-- The ZU560-562 vacuums have a better seal around the brushroll.
-A brush strip behind the cleaner head opening concentrates airflow so that suction is strong enough to suck up fine powder without multiple passes.
+- The ZU560-562 vacuums have a better anti-allergen complete seal technology around the brushroll.
+A brush strip behind the vacuum head opening concentrates airflow so that suction power is strong enough to suck up fine powder without multiple passes.
 The old models failed terribly at this test.

 - Both the new and old Navigator don’t perform well with large debris, and require you to use the hose.
 Things like large cereal would be hard to pick up.

-- The slightly lower airflow numbers on the new ZU560-562 models are more than compensated by the improved seal around the cleaner head.
+- The slightly lower airflow numbers on the new ZU560-562 models are more than compensated by the improved seal around the vacuum head.
 The newer Navigators perform better with less power.

-At the end of the day, you’re getting better cleaning performance with a smaller motor due to other smart design changes.
+At the end of the day, you’re getting better cleaning performance on hard floor or carpet with a smaller motor due to other smart design changes.

-Shark gives you a 5-year warranty with the Shark Navigator ZU560-562 vacuums.
-The warranty applies to the original owner and is not transferable.
+Shark gives you a 5-year limited warranty and return policy with the Shark Navigator ZU560-562 vacuums.
+The 5-year limited warranty applies to the original owner and is not transferable.

 - Non-wearable component that are defective.